WuerthPhoenix/safed/README.md

 - audit-agent-win2008: the safed agent for Win2008/2012 for 32 and 64 bit processors
 - audit-agent-allmsi: msi build scripts
 - includes: the header files for gnutls and regexp
-- win/x32: the gnutls and regexp library compiled for windows (32 bit processors)
+- win/x32: the wolfssl and regexp library compiled for windows (32 bit processors)
-- win/x64: the gnutls and regexp library compiled for windows (64 bit processors)
+- win/x64: the wolfssl and regexp library compiled for windows (64 bit processors)
-- win/gnutls: the gnutls 3.6
+- win/wolfssl: the wolfssl 3.15.7
 - win/regexp: the regexp 2.7